thevisgroup/CGVC-Website/index.md

 ### CGVC 2022

-We are excited to announce that CGVC 2022 will take place on 15-16 September 2022 at Cardiff Metropolitan University.
+We are excited to announce that CGVC 2022 will take place on 15-16 September 2022 at Leeds Trinity University.
 The [call for papers](CGVC2022/cfp.html) and [additional information](CGVC2022) are now available.

+CGVC 2022 is planned to take place as a virtual event.
+If this changes, we will update the web page with the latest information.
+Possible in-person activities would take place in Leeds.

 <!-- End of the section -->